z6m/h2m-tool/README.md

 Upon finishing these two tasks, the tool will run your h2m-mod.exe as normal and close itself.
 It doesn't need to install anything, run in the background, or act as a replacement for/interact with any game files in any way (meaning if anything breaks after it closes itself, that's on whatever you've got going on).
 I'll repeat that a little louder for anyone just skimming this,

-<h2 align="center">ANY ERRORS/ISSUES YOU EXPERIENCE AFTER YOUR GAME STARTS ARE IN THE GAME ITSELF, NOT THIS TOOL.</h3>
+<h2 align="center">ANY ERRORS/ISSUES YOU EXPERIENCE AFTER YOUR GAME STARTS ARE IN THE GAME ITSELF, NOT THIS TOOL.
+THIS INCLUDES THE SERVER BROWSER.</h3>

 # Compiling from source
 While the releases are binaries that have been precompiled so they require no outside installs and can be ran on any machine with no technical knowledge required, this is still an open source project.
 If you don't trust the precompiled binaries, I added a .bat file that will let you easily clone the repo and compile it yourself to make sure the code you're seeing is the code that's running on your machine (you'll obviously need to install python as well as any dependancies yourself).
 If you're on Linux (I saw you, Steamdeck users) and managed to get h2m working, I trust that you probably know how to run a python script and don't need anything compiled at all.

 # Known issues
-The game itself only lets you have 100 servers visible in the browser, even when the source is set to internet.
-This seems to just be an MWR thing

-    Short-Term Solution: Sort by ping, go to the bottom, start deleting high-ping favorites and watch the new servers come in Long-Term Solution: planning to refactor the script to pull the top 100 servers with the best ping
+Turns out the server browser has neat quirk where, if you go too long without refreshing, the server list will update the backend but not the front end to reflect it, which was why people were getting into different servers than the one they clicked.
+Gonna work on having a companion GUI built into this tool that shows real-time server information and you can one click copy/paste IPs directly into your console to connect, as well as maybe some other useful features.
+Until then, don't stay on the server list for too long without refreshing it and you'll be fine.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------